Lecture 6

 Locate the second decimal point along the top of the table.

-The Z-score Probability Table gives you the probability of that z-score or LESS.
+The Z-score Probability Table gives you the probability of that z-score or less.

-In a recent study on world happiness, participants were asked to evaluate their current lives on a scale from
+chance of passing.In a recent study on world happiness, participants were asked to evaluate their current lives on a scale from

 0